Sanjay-Kandimalla/emergency-911-demand-forecasting/README.md

-# 🚑 Emergency 911 Call Volume Forecasting
+## Emergency 911 Call Volume Forecasting

-**Public Safety Demand Forecasting with Time Series Analysis**
+This project explores how historical emergency call data can be used to understand and forecast daily 911 call demand.

+The goal was not to predict exact call counts, but to evaluate whether simple and seasonality-aware time-series models can provide a useful planning signal for public safety operations, especially during periods of unusually high demand.

 ---

-## Why This Project Matters

-Emergency response teams don’t get the luxury of reacting late.
-Police, fire, and medical services need to **anticipate demand** so they can staff appropriately, respond quickly, and avoid being caught off-guard during spikes in emergency calls.

-This project focuses on forecasting **daily 911 call volume** using historical emergency call data from the Philadelphia metropolitan area.
-The goal is **not** to predict exact call counts, but to provide a **decision-support signal** that helps public safety teams plan resources more effectively.
+## Problem Context

+Emergency response teams need to plan staffing and resources ahead of time, often with limited information about future demand.

+Using historical 911 call data from the Philadelphia metropolitan area, I focused on forecasting daily call volume and understanding how different modeling choices affect forecast stability, particularly during demand spikes.

 ---

-## Dataset
+## Data

 - **Source:** Public 911 emergency call data (Montgomery County, PA – Philadelphia metro area)
 - **Time span:** Multiple years of daily call records